Google Pixel 9a vs Pixel 9 preview: Why would you go with the flagship anyway?

 Same chip, possibly similar performance

-As it is now tradition, we expect Google to put the Tensor G4 inside the Pixel 9a, the same flagship-grade chipset that clicks and ticks in just about every other Pixel 9 phone.
-This is great because it gives you the flagship processor at a much more affordable price tag.
+As it is now tradition, Google has graced the Pixel 9a with the Tensor G4 chipset, the same flagship-grade chipset that clicks and ticks in just about every other Pixel 9 device out there.
+This is great because it gives you the flagship processor in a device that's significantly more affordable.

-Both devices will enjoy Google's seven-year software support policy, with the Pixel 9 being supported until 2031 and the upcoming Pixel 9a until 2032.
+Both devices will enjoy Google's seven-year software support policy, with the Pixel 9 being supported until 2031 and the new Pixel 9a until 2032.

 Camera

-This is a superb camera setup; we definitely loved the main camera of the Pixel 9 Pro Fold, which delivered very realistic colors, balanced dynamics (though it struggled with the highlights in some scenes), and an overall pretty decent camera performance.
-Should the Pixel 9a come with the same hardware and software, we'd be happy campers.
+This is a very decent camera setup; we definitely loved the main camera of the Pixel 9 Pro Fold, which delivered very realistic colors, balanced dynamics (though it struggled with the highlights in some scenes), and an overall pretty decent camera performance.

-Meanwhile, the Pixel 9 comes with 50MP main and new 48MP ultrawide cameras.
+Meanwhile, the Pixel 9 comes with 50MP main and new 48MP ultrawide cameras, which is decidedly a more flagship camera setup.
 The Pixel 9 fared significantly better in the PhoneArena Camera Score test, outpacing the Pixel 9 Pro Fold in both still photos and video-recording, so we expect the same to transpire with the Pixel 9a and Pixel 9, too.

 Battery Life and Charging

-One area in which the Pixel 9a will lag are charging speeds.
-We expect the same old 18W wired and 7.5W wireless charging to make the cut on the new affordable phone.
+One area in which the Pixel 9a will lag a little are the charging speeds, though.
+We got a slight upgrade to 23W wired charging speeds (up from 18W on the Pixel 8a), while wireless charging remains 7.5W.
 That's not great, but par for the course for a $499 phone.

 Specs Comparison